FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Related Work

+One key distinction that OSAKA and other CL frameworks incorporate that is not included in \fluid is a non-stationary distribution.
+In general, FLUID differs from traditional continual learning formulations \citep{van2022three, de2021continual} in that the goal is to perform well on the deployment distribution, rather than current and previously seen distributions.
+In \fluid the system adapts to one unknown distribution shift, whereas traditional CL frameworks change distributions over multiple episodes.

+\textbf{Few-shot and X-shot Learning} ~Learning from few examples for some classes is an inherent aspect of the real-world.
+Learning from large, uniform datasets~\citep{russakovsky2015imagenet,lin2014microsoft} has been the primary focus of supervised learning while few-shot learning has gained traction as a subfield~\citep{Ravi2017,hariharan2017low,oreshkin2018tadam,sun2019meta}.

+While few-shot learning is a step towards more generally applicable ML methods, the framework has assumptions that are unlikely to hold in practical settings.
+The experimental setup for few-shot is typically the $n$-shot $k$-way evaluation.
+Models are trained on base classes during \emph{meta-training} and then tested on novel classes during \emph{meta-testing}.
+The $n$-shot $k$-way experimental setup is limited in two respects. $n$-shot $k$-way assumes that a model will always be given exactly $n$ examples for $k$ classes at test time which is unrealistic.
+Second, most works only evaluate 5-way scenarios with 1, 5, and 10 shots.
+Realistic settings often have a mix of classes from both the high and low data regime.
+Recently, more general variants of the few-shot benchmark have been proposed which introduce variable shot numbers and greater domain difference between datasets \citep{chao2016empirical,triantafillou2019meta,dumoulin2021comparing}.

+\litw naturally integrates the few-shot problem into its framework by sequentially presenting data from a long tail distribution and evaluates systems across a spectrum of shots and ways.
+Our experimental results on canonical few-shot methods indicate that methods are overly tuned to the specific conditions of the few-shot evaluation which indicates the need for more general experimental frameworks such as \litw.

 \textbf{Flexible Training Phases} ~Current experimental setups dictate when models will be trained and tested.
-Ideally, an ML system should be capable of knowing when to train itself, what data to train on, and what to optimize for~\citep{cho2013dynamic}.
-By removing the assumption that training and testing phases are fixed and known in advance, \litw provides a benchmark for tackling the relatively unexplored problem of learning when to train.
+Ideally, an ML system should decide when to train itself, what data to train on, and what to optimize for~\citep{cho2013dynamic}.
+By removing the assumption that training and testing phases are fixed and known in advance, \litw provides a benchmark for tackling the unexplored challenge of learning when to train.

 \textbf{Compute Aware} ~ML systems capable of adapting to their environment over time must account for the computational costs of their learning strategies as well as of inference.
-Prabhu et al.~\citep{prabhu2020gdumb} showed that current CL frameworks do not measure total compute and therefore a naive but compute-hungry strategy can drastically outperform state of the art methods.
-Previous works have primarily focused on efficient inference~\citep{rastegari2016xnor, howard2017mobilenets,kusupati2020soft} and some on training costs~\citep{evci2019rigging}.
+Prabhu et al.~\citep{prabhu2020gdumb} showed that current CL frameworks do not measure total compute and therefore a naive, but compute-hungry strategy can drastically outperform state of the art methods.
+Previous works have focused on efficient inference~\citep{rastegari2016xnor,howard2017mobilenets,kusupati2020soft,kusupati2021llc,kusupati2022matryoshka,lin2021streaming,wallingford2022task} and some on training costs~\citep{evci2019rigging}.
 In \litw we measure the total compute for both learning and inference over the sequence.